2019 St. Louis Junior Invitational

 Other than on the putting green, the timing of a player’s stroke will begin when it is the player’s turn to play and the player can play without interference or distraction.
 Time spent determining yardage and conditions including but not limited to wind will count as time taken for the next stroke.

-On the putting green, the timing of a player’s stroke will begin after a player has been allowed a reasonable amount of time to mark, lift, clean and replace his/her ball, repair ball marks and remove loose impediments on his/her line of putt.
+On the putting green, the timing of a player’s stroke will begin after a player has been allowed a reasonable amount of time to mark, lift, clean and replace his/her ball, repair damage to the putting green allowed by Rule 13.1c(2), remove loose impediments on his/her line of play and remove sand and loose soil.
 Time spent looking at the line from beyond the hole, to the side of and/or behind the ball will count as part of the time taken for the next stroke.

 A player is permitted a maximum of 40-seconds to play a stroke.
-(Note: This 40-second time-limit includes the first player to play from the Teeing Ground, from the Fairway and from around and on the Putting Green.)
+(Note: This 40-second time-limit includes the first player to play from the teeing area, from the Fairway and from around and on the Putting Green.)

 Any player in a group being timed who exceeds the maximum allowable time to play a stroke will be informed as soon as practicable by the timing Referee.